dougeby/IntuneDocs/intune-user-help/using-your-android-device-with-intune.md

 ---

-# Using your Android device with Intune
+# Using your Android device with Intune Company Portal

-There are a number of things you can do with Intune to make your work life easier.
-Here's a list of the most common things you might be asked to do by your company.
+This article lists tasks and information specific to the Company Portal for Android, and will help you troubleshoot and manage your Android device.
+Click any link to see more details, steps, and screenshots.

 ## Supported versions

-Intune currently supports Android 4.4 and later.
-This includes Samsung Knox 4.4 and later devices.
+The Company Portal currently supports Android 4.4 and later.
+Support for Samsung Knox 4.4 and later devices is also included.

 ## Enrolling into Intune and installing the Company Portal